xplosionmind/old.tommi.space/_notes/public/Server setup.md

 ### Final adjustments

 Final adjustments are to be performed from the Nextcloud GUI.
-The [Nextcloud apps](https://apps.nextcloud.com/) I installed are listed [here](/apps#nextcloud)
+The [Nextcloud apps](https://apps.nextcloud.com/) I installed are listed [[Apps#Nextcloud]]

 <br />